NATIONAL FOLK ORGANIZATION

 Section 8.
 A vacancy in the office of President shall be filled by the Vice-president for the remainder of the unexpired term, or by the President-elect if the vacancy occurs in the President’s third year of office.
 A vacancy in any other office (but see Art.
 III, Sect.
 3) shall be filled for the unexpired term by the affirmative vote of a majority of the Trustees present at any meeting of the Board of Trustees called for such purpose, even if less than a quorum is present, subject to confirmation (or replacement) by the membership at the next annual National Members’ Conference.
 Such meetings of the Trustees may be held in person, by phone or by electronic communication devices.

 Section 1.
 The Nominating Committee shall consist of three (3) members who shall serve a term of three (3) years each.
-Members of the Committee shall be elected by the membership from among At-large Trustees in such fashion that one (1) member shall automatically have three (3) years remaining in his/her term as Trustee, one (1) member shall have two (2) years remaining in his/her term as Trustee, and one (1) member shall have one (1) year remaining in his/her term as Trustee.
+Each year, a new member of the Nominating Committee shall be chosen by the President from the newly elected At-large members.
 In the event of a vacancy on the Nominating Committee, a replacement shall be selected for the unexpired term from the At-large Trustees by affirmative vote of a majority of Trustees, subject to confirmation or replacement by the membership at the next Annual Members’ Conference.
 The member with one (1) year remaining in his/her term shall serve automatically as chairperson of the Nominating Committee.

 Section 2.
 At least twenty-one (21) days prior to the annual National Members’ Conference of the National Folk Organization, the Nominating Committee shall notify all voting members of its list of nominees for officers and At-large members of the Board of Trustees.
 Such notification can be by regular mail, e-mail, publication in the NFO News, or some combination of these media.